Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 Contact information - frequently asked questions

 "Bulk mail" refers to notices where the owner and mailing address is identical for five or more properties throughout the province.
-We create and apply a 4-digit alphanumeric bulk mail code for these properties.
+We create and apply a 10-digit numeric bulk mail code for these properties.
 When the Completed Rolls and Notices are produced each December, we bundle, ship or distribute the bulk mail notices in one package rather than many individual envelopes.
 This saves costs on mailing/distribution costs and labour.

 Contact your local assessment office at their local or 1-800 number printed in the return address box on one of your five or more assessment notices.
 They will initiate a bulk mail code request on your behalf

 If you are an individual property owner, you have a 10-digit PIN number printed in the Office Use Box in the top right hand corner of your latest Assessment Notice (the PIN consists of numbers only, no alpha characters).
 It prints immediately following "PIN:".
-If you are a bulk mail client, you have a 4-digit PIN number printed in the same place and manner as for an individual.
+If you are a bulk mail client, you have a 10-digit PIN number printed in the same place and manner as for an individual.

 Contact us by clicking on the PIN Request Form link.
 Complete the indicated information and then submit the request.
 Generally if you include a daytime phone number, we will provide you with your PIN number by phone within a few days (as long as the Land Title and Survey Authority transaction updating our records has been completed).
 If we cannot contact you by phone, we will send the PIN number to you via ground/air mail.